pentestpop/PopMyKali/README.md

 - [smbmap](https://www.kali.org/tools/smbmap/) - allows users to enumerate samba share drives across an entire domain
 - [sublime-text](https://www.sublimetext.com/)- text editor
 - [terminator](https://gnome-terminator.org/) - a simple to use terminal emulator
-- [wpscan](https://www.kali.org/tools/wpscan/) - scan a target WordPress URL and enumerate any plugins that are installed

 #### Lately removed
 These have been removed due to changes with bloodhound.
 - [bloodhound](https://www.kali.org/tools/bloodhound/) - (changed to docker version) for visualizing Active Directory information
+- [enum4linux](https://www.kali.org/tools/enum4linux/) - a tool for enumerating information from Windows and Samba systems remotely
+- [hekatomb](https://www.kali.org/tools/hekatomb/)- a Python script that connects to an LDAP directory to retrieve all computers and users’ information in order to decrypt DPAPI blobs
 - [neo4j](https://neo4j.com/)- graph and database management, you need it to run BloodHound
+- [kerberoast](https://www.kali.org/tools/kerberoast/) - for kerberoasting, though you can probably just use a combination of other tools, impacket in particular
+- [peass](https://www.kali.org/tools/peass-ng/) - well-known privilege escalation scripts for Windows and Linux (and MacOS)
 - pspy - I have been recieving errors even after updating the apt respository
 - wsgidav - I have been using other tools
 - gcc-go - seemed to have conflicts with golang-go
+- [wpscan](https://www.kali.org/tools/wpscan/) - scan a target WordPress URL and enumerate any plugins that are installed
 - [wsgidav](https://www.kali.org/tools/wsgidav/)- a generic and extendable WebDAV server